 ones.
 Games with higher retention rates throughout the user’ lifecycle, monetize

 better consistently.
-Retention is king, and more importantly, long-term
+Retention is king, and more importantly, long-term retention should be prioritized.
+Therefore, when designing your game,

 aim to create a sophisticated and engaging experience to delight your most